-In the United States, the NAIC has taken an initiative to better align the Risk-Based Capital charges with the appropriate risk for invested assets.
-This may lead to higher risk charges for such assets.
+In the United States, the NAIC is seeking to better align the Risk-Based Capital charges with the appropriate risk level for invested assets.
+This may lead to higher risk-based charges for such assets.

-Furthermore, the NAIC model regulation entitled 'Valuation of Life Insurance Policies', commonly known as Regulation XXX, requires insurers in the United States to establish additional statutory reserves for term life insurance policies with long-term premium guarantees.
-In addition, Actuarial Guideline XXXVIII, commonly known as AG38, intended to clarify the regulation on valuation of life insurance policies, requires insurers to establish additional statutory reserves for certain universal life insurance policies with secondary guarantees.
+Furthermore, the NAIC model regulation 'Valuation of Life Insurance Policies', (commonly known as Regulation XXX), requires insurers in the United States to establish additional statutory reserves for term life insurance policies with long-term premium guarantees.
+In addition, Actuarial Guideline XXXVIII, (commonly known as AG38), which is intended to clarify Regulation XXX, requires insurers to establish additional statutory reserves for certain universal life insurance policies with secondary guarantees.
 Virtually all of Aegon's newly issued term and universal life insurance products in the United States are affected by Regulation XXX and AG38, respectively.

 Subsequently, the NAIC adopted regulations to monitor and provide transparency for insurer-affiliated captive reinsurers.
 Captive reinsurance structures have been used to manage 'economically redundant' reserves for term and secondary guarantee universal life policies.
-It is anticipated that after the enactment of US principle-based reserves, effective January 1, 2017 for new business, new captive reinsurance structures may not be required for these term and secondary guarantee universal life products.
+Since the January 1, 2017 enactment of US principle-based reserves for new business, new captive reinsurance structures are no longer required for new issuances of these term and secondary guarantee universal life products and the Company does not anticipate entering into any new captive reinsurance arrangements for such products.
 The new reserves requirements for US life insurance products are intended by regulators to represent a more economically supported view of the resources required to honor the promises to policyholders.
 For existing business held in a captive, Aegon may continue to be subject to the risks of adverse publicity and changes in regulations related to captive reinsurance.